GoogleChrome/web.dev/src/site/content/en/blog/hid/index.md

 ## Acknowledgements

 Thanks to [Matt Reynolds] and [Joe Medley] for their reviews of this article.
-Hero image by [Valentin Müller], red and blue nintendo switch photo by [Sara Kurfeß], and black and silver laptop computer photo by [Athul Cyriac Ajay] on Unsplash.
+Red and blue nintendo switch photo by [Sara Kurfeß], and black and silver laptop computer photo by [Athul Cyriac Ajay] on Unsplash.

 <!-- lint disable definition-case -->
 [Capabilities project]: /fugu-status/